Charlie-Nicholls/DND-Adventures/Ghosts of the Damned/Beaverton Hall/Ground Floor/Séance Control Room.md

 > <br>
 >
 >> [!boxed|no-t]
->> The cabinet obscured a section of wall that swings inwards, on the floor are shards of thicker glass.
+>> The cabinet obscured a section of wall that swings inwards and reveals the fireplace on the other side, on the floor are shards of thicker glass.
 >^Hard

 ### Secret Passages